VB.net Variables

 2. rvalue

-rvalue − An expression that is an rvalue may appear on the right- but not left-hand side of an assignment.
+rvalue − An expression that is an rvalue may appear on the right- but not the left-hand side of an assignment.

 Variables are lvalues and so may appear on the left-hand side of an assignment.
 Numeric literals are rvalues and so may not be assigned and can not appear on the left-hand side.

-Following is a valid statement
+Following is a valid statement:

 Dim g As Integer = 20